FacultyBack to top

 psychology, 19th- and 20th-century intellectual history, feminist theory.

 Professor (secondary appointment: Department of Philosophy).
-Acting Director.

 Modern and contemporary French Philosophy, American Pragmatism and Skepticism, Phenomenology, Philosophy and Cinema, Feminist and Queer Theory.